-2.20 The economy of Chelmsford is mixed, with high numbers of jobs in the service sector, education and health, administration, manufacturing and construction.
-Growing employment sectors across Essex that are set to create new jobs over the next 20 years include advanced-manufacturing, low carbon and renewable energy technologies, life sciences and healthcare, digital and creative services, financial and business services, and logistics (Chelmsford Economic Strategy, 2017).
+2.19 The economy of Chelmsford is mixed.
 Between 2022 and 2041 forecasts indicate that the number of jobs in office, industrial and distribution based sectors across Chelmsford will increase by around 2,800; this would represent a growth of 8.9% when measured against the number employed in those sectors in 2022.
 Across all economic sectors the growth in jobs is expected to amount to around 12,400 which would be an increase in new jobs of 12.5%.
 In overall terms construction, residential and social care, food and beverage and health care are expected to be the sectors with the highest growth in the Local Plan period (Cambridge Econometrics 2022).